 Like Isabella, Aurora cannot determine if she is looking at the tree, or if the tree is beholding her—if it is she, or the tree, that is “always in view.”
-Coleridge’s tree is “always in view” as well, but it’s clearer that the speaker is exercising a gaze upon it: in extraordinarily visual diction, the speaker “mark’d,” “watch’d,” and “lov’d to see” the lime tree (ll.
-48–51).
+Coleridge’s tree is “always in view” as well, but it’s clearer that the speaker is exercising a gaze upon it: in extraordinarily visual diction, the speaker “mark’d,” “watch’d,” and “lov’d to see” the lime tree (48–51).
 Aurora’s experience is not like that.
-It finds a closer corollary in another moment from Coleridge, this one from “Frost at Midnight,” in which the speaker discovers his inner self in an external if “companionable form” (“Frost” 19).
+It finds a closer corollary in another moment from Coleridge, this one from “Frost at Midnight,” in which the speaker discovers his inner self in an external if “companionable form” (19).
 That is, the lime tree gives substance to Aurora’s fantasy, and its enigmatic “message” is Coleridge’s message for the future being returned to him in a new contemporary moment, in inverted form (Lacan, Écrits 30).
 This uncertainty is something that she must “await”: in Lacanian terms, it is not a feeling but a premonition and “pre-feeling,” as we await the cause of our desire, a confrontation with “that which deceives not” (Seminar X 76).
-That happens because Barrett Browning’s allusion functions both spatially and temporally: it separates inside from outside, as “Frost at Midnight” does in its own figurations of domestic space, but also styles Aurora as a baby (as we saw above), and thus as little Hartley Coleridge.
+That happens because Barrett Browning’s allusion functions both spatially and temporally: it separates inside from outside, as “Frost at Midnight” does in its own figurations of domestic space, but also styles Aurora as a baby (as we saw above) and thus as little Hartley Coleridge.
 Aurora is someone of the following generation, a figure from the future of Romanticism to whom Coleridge had been sending aspirational wishes.
-This temporal movement, positioning Aurora’s present as Coleridge’s future, and thus as living out one’s life as a someone else’s future projection from the past, is how, despite her claims to the contrary, Aurora’s “inner life” can return, through the companionable tree, “on the outside.”
+This temporal movement, positioning Aurora’s present as Coleridge’s future—and thus living out one’s life as someone else’s future projection from the past—is how, despite her claims to the contrary, Aurora’s “inner life” can return, through the companionable tree, “on the outside.”
 Aurora has located her inner experience outside of herself, in an effect that Lacanian analyst Stijn Vanheule has called “bodily externality” (86).
-The body never becomes a narcissistically cathected object, and so there is no “ego” here, and the subject does not register properly in time.
-Aurora begins to embody what Anne C. McCarthy has called, with reference to “Frost at Midnight,” the “future just beyond the poem’s frame that may or may not take place,” in response to that poem’s “doubly suspended” “slow, dilated time” (29).
+The body never becomes a narcissistically cathected object, so there is no “ego” here, and the subject does not register properly in time.
+Aurora begins to embody what Anne C. McCarthy has called, with reference to “Frost at Midnight,” the “future just beyond the poem’s frame that may or may not take place” in response to that poem’s “doubly suspended” “slow, dilated time” (29).